narbulut

 Narbulut Backup Now · Threat Research Note

-You Have Backups, But You Can’t Open Them: A Next-Generation Ransom Scenario
+You Have a Backup, But You Cannot Open It: A New Generation Ransom Scenario

-Traditional ransomware is something most of us are familiar with by now: the attacker encrypts your files, leaves a ransom note on screen, and demands cryptocurrency.
-If you have a backup solution in place, you often have a chance to recover without paying the ransom.
-But what if your backups had already been poisoned by the attacker beforehand?
+Classic ransomware is now familiar to most of us: the attacker encrypts your files, drops a ransom note on the screen, and demands cryptocurrency.
+In this scenario, if you have a backup solution, you usually have a chance to recover without paying the ransom.
+But what if your backups have already been poisoned by the attacker in advance?

-An attack type that has been observed in recent years and is becoming increasingly prevalent sets up exactly this devastating scenario.
-The attacker does not encrypt the files on your disk — instead, they activate your database server’s own legitimate encryption features using a key under their control.
-Your backup solution continues to report “backup completed successfully” for months.
-Until the attacker finally emerges and demands the key.
+An attack type observed in recent years and becoming increasingly widespread sets up exactly this devastating scenario.
+The attacker does not encrypt the files on your disk — instead, they activate your database server’s own legitimate encryption features with a key under their own control.
+Your backup solution keeps reporting “backup completed successfully” for months.
+Until the attacker emerges and demands the key.

-In this article, we will examine this attack type known as TDE Abuse, how it works across all major SQL engines, why it is more dangerous than traditional ransomware, and the proactive detection approach that Narbulut Backup Now has developed against this threat.
-We will also share a SQL query that system administrators can use to perform manual checks in their own environments.
+In this article, we will examine this attack known as TDE Abuse, how it operates across all major SQL engines, why it is more dangerous than classic ransomware, and the proactive detection approach Narbulut Backup Now has developed against this threat.
+We also share a SQL query that system administrators can use to perform manual checks in their own environments.

-What Is TDE, and Why Is It Becoming an Attack Vector?
+What Is TDE, and Why Is It Turning Into an Attack Tool?

 Transparent Data Encryption (TDE) is a security feature found in many enterprise database engines, primarily Microsoft SQL Server, Oracle Database, MySQL/MariaDB, and IBM Db2.
-Its purpose is to keep data encrypted “at-rest” on disk, so that even if database files (.mdf, .ndf, .ldf, tablespace files, etc.) are physically stolen, their contents cannot be read.
+Its purpose is to keep data encrypted “at rest”, that is, on disk; so that even if the database files (.mdf, .ndf, .ldf, tablespace files, etc.) are physically stolen, their contents cannot be read.

-When TDE is active, it relies on the following chain:
+When TDE operates, it relies on the following chain:

 • Service Master Key (at the server level, at the top)